Skip to content

 6. Enter the snapshot name and the full image reference, including the registry host and repository (e.g. my-registry.com/<repo>/custom-alpine:3.21)

-Daytona supports creating snapshots from Docker Hub images.
+Create a snapshot from Docker Hub images.

-1. Navigate to Daytona Registries ↗,
+1. Go to Daytona Registries ↗

 2. Click Add Registry and select the Docker Hub tab